ncatlab/nlab-content/pages/5/2/0/2/2025/content.md

 ### Stone--&#268;ech compactification
  {#StoneCechCompactification}

-By general nonsense, every $\beta S$, regarded as a free $\beta$-algebra, is a compactum, and the functor
+By general nonsense, every $\beta S$, regarded as a free $\beta$-algebra, is a compact Hausdorff space, and the functor

 $$\beta: Set \to Comp$$